gurjeet95/bookLendingApi/README.md

     "title": "butter"
 }

-* for getting all books
+* for getting all books:
-get /books
+GET /books

-* for updating book(send book object as request payload with changes to other fields except isbn) put /books
+* for updating book(send book object as request payload with changes to other fields except isbn):
+PUT /books

-* for getting a single book
+* for getting a single book:
-get /books/222
+GET /books/222

-* for deleting a book
+* for deleting a book:
-delete /books/222
+DELETE /books/222

-* for quering a book with genre get /books/?genre=food
+* for quering a book with genre:
+GET /books/?genre=food

-* for quering a book with title get /books/?title=butter
+* for quering a book with title:
+GET /books/?title=butter

-* for quering a book with author get /books/?author=jordan
+* for quering a book with author:
+GET /books/?author=jordan